Stability of Continuous Time Quantum Walks in Complex Networks: Introduction

-Since decoherence in open quantum systems is typically continuous rather than discrete~\cite{ren2009decoherence}, our study focuses on CTQWs under a variety of continuous decoherence mechanisms.
-Common modeling approaches include intrinsic decoherence, modeled as dephasing in the energy eigenbasis via the Milburn equation~\cite{milburn1991intrinsic}; position-basis decoherence, described by the Haken–Strobl master equation~\cite{haken1973exactly}; and quantum stochastic walks (QSW), which interpolate between quantum and classical regimes~\cite{caruso2014universally}.
+Decoherence in open quantum systems is typically continuous rather than discrete~\cite{breuer2002theory}, our study focuses on CTQW subjected to various continuous decoherence mechanisms.
+Common modeling approaches include intrinsic decoherence, modeled as dephasing in the energy eigenbasis via the Milburn equation~\cite{milburn1991intrinsic}; position-basis decoherence, described by the Haken–Strobl master equation~\cite{haken1973exactly}; and quantum stochastic walks (QSW), which interpolate between quantum and classical regimes~\cite{QSW}.
 These frameworks thus enable us to explore different facets of open quantum dynamics and their consequences for quantum transport.